Pantyhose-X/awesome/README.md

 *   [lltcggie/waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe) - waifu2xのCaffe版

-*   [OpenBoard-org/OpenBoard](https://github.com/OpenBoard-org/OpenBoard) - OpenBoard is a cross-platform interactive whiteboard application intended for use in a classroom setting.

 ## Kotlin

 *   [master88wi/CatBoxForAndroid](https://github.com/master88wi/CatBoxForAndroid) - CatBox is a universal proxy program for Android using sing-box.
 It was adapted from NekoBoxForAndroid, removing some unappealing content and improving the experience in some cases.